syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 Palettes can be annotated with its header texts.
 Following code example illustrates how to define palette header.

-Also, you can any embed Html element into a palette header.
+Also, you can embed any Html element into a palette header by defining the ScriptTemplate id to palette's templateId property.
 Following code example illustrates how to customize palette headers.

 {% highlight html %}